Hedreon/PasswordGenerator-Legacy/README.md

 ## What are the differences between the others?

-- A small & simple application with a modern interface.
+- A small & simple application with a modern interface

 - Lets you input ANY length you want